 Advanced terminals should be able to collect customers’ email addresses and allow them to choose how and whether they’d like a copy of their receipt.
 This gives customers power at checkout while simultaneously growing your email list for marketing purposes.

 If a customer wants a paper receipt, you can still print one.
 An ideal Smart Terminal will still retain an electronic copy for your records.
 If a customer loses the paper receipt for a past transaction, you can email her a new copy with a single click.

 Despite their advanced technology, the majority of Smart Terminals on the market require one-to-one connection to a computer.
 Some, however, can be shared across multiple computers.
-Larger businesses benefit by cutting back on the number of terminals needed to accommodate multiple points of checkout.
+Larger businesses benefit by cutting back on the number of POS machines needed to accommodate multiple points of checkout.
 For smaller businesses with just one or two registers, this eliminates bottleneck at checkout at busier sale times.

 Have you upgraded your POS machine yet?
 Does it have all the attributes listed above?
 Tell us below!